apsislabs/slayer/README.md

 `Slayer::Commands` are the bread and butter of your application's business logic, and a specific implementation of the `Slayer::Service` object. `Commands` are where you compose services, and perform one-off business logic tasks.
 In our applications, we usually create a single `Command` per `Controller` endpoint.

-`Slayer::Commands` always return a structured `Slayer::Result` object, and when called, enforce handling of both `pass` and `fail` conditions for that result.
+`Slayer::Commands` must implement a `call` method, which always return a structured `Slayer::Result` object making operating on results straightforward.
+The `call` method can also take a block, which provides `Slayer::ResultMatcher` object, and enforces handling of both `pass` and `fail` conditions for that result.

 This helps provide confidence that your core business logic is behaving in expected ways, and helps coerce you to develop in a clean and testable way.

 ### Services